1. Jainism was founded by__________.

 Explanation: These monuments reflect Jain devotion, discipline, and artistic patronage.

-76. Jainism received early royal patronage from:
+76. Jainism received early royal patronage from__________.

 A) Mauryas